 How do you treat periodontal disease?

 In the early stages we use a deep cleaning with local anesthetic, called "scaling and root planing."
 This type of cleaning is performed under the gums to remove tartar from the roots of your teeth.
 Once the roots of your teeth are clean, the gums can heal and reattach to the teeth.

 If you have severe gum disease, scaling and root planing complements a topical antibiotic that works to kill the bacteria attacking your gums.

 Does teeth whitening work?

-Over the counter teeth whitening toothpastes, mouth rinses, strips, and gels make big promises, but only professional grade whitening products from our team can deliver.
-Contact our team to schedule a cosmetic dentistry consultation to find out more about professional teeth whitening.
+Over-the-counter tooth whitening toothpastes, mouth rinses, strips, and gels make big promises, but only professional-grade whitening products can deliver.

-We're happy to work with CareCredit, a third party medical and dental financier to provide patients low or no interest payment plans for more advanced treatments.
+We're happy to work with CareCredit, a third-party medical and dental financing solution.
+CareCredit specializes in providing low-to-no interest payment plans for more advanced treatments.

 Dental implant technology has improved over the years, and has a high success rate.
 Dental implants don't decay, and are much stronger than normal teeth.
 They're even anchored directly into your jaw bone.
 Though the total cost of the implants may seem expensive to some patients, it's important to remember that a dental implant can be a lifelong restoration.